prjemian/cmd_response/doc/source/commands.rst

 .. rubric:: commands

-.. note:: Note about examples
+.. note:: Note about code examples below

    In all code examples below, command input to the Arduino is shown as::